 Where do I get food and drink?
 There are plenty of places on the Le Mans 24 hours circuit where you can buy food and drink.
 If you are camping, there is a excellent Super U supermarket in Arnage.

 What if I forget something?
 Le Mans is a large, cosmopolitan city; you should be able to find everything you have forgotten.

 What happens if I need help whilst I'm at Le Mans?
-As befitting a company called On Site, we have a team resident in Le Mans during the week.
+As befitting an organisation called Le Mans Travel, we have a team resident in Le Mans during the week.
 We provide 24 Hour telephone operations and also have an emergency mobile contact number.

 What else do I need?
 A must is travel insurance - for sensibly priced travel insurance, please click here

-Why book a package through On Site Events?
-We have specialised in Le Mans for the last 20 years.
-We know it like a second home.
-For your protection, we maintain a trust acount where the client's money (paid in advance) is kept until the client's return after satisfactory conclusion of the travel / tour.
-The trust account is administered by independent trustees and run through a dedicated account.
-We are also an approved, official dealer for the Le Mans 24 Hours and Le Mans Classic.
+Why book a package through Le Mans Travel?
+We have specialised in Le Mans for the last 25 years in association with our sister company On Site Events; On Site Events are an approved, official dealer for the Le Mans 24 Hours and Le Mans Classic.
 There are only a very few, trusted, established operators who are awarded this status.